robfletcher/fongo-persistor/readme.md

 The Fongo Persistor needs to be installed in `VERTX_MODS` then you can simply register it as you would any other busmod using `deployVerticle('fongo-persistor')`

+## Example app

+There is an example app in `examples/webapp`.
+This is simply the standard Vert.x webapp example but using a _fongo-persistor_ instead of a _mongo-persistor_.

+To run the example ensure that you have the `VERTX_MODS` environment variable set, then:

+	./gradlew install
+	cd examples/web-app
+	vertx run App.groovy

+then point your browser at `https://localhost:8080/index.html`

 [vertx]:http://vertx.io
 [fongo]:https://github.com/foursquare/fongo